Estimating orthant probabilities of high dimensional Gaussian vectors with an application to set estimation: Introduction

 \section{Introduction}

 Assume that $X = (X_1, \dots, X_d)$ is a random vector with Gaussian distribution $N_d(\mu,\Sigma)$.
 We are interested in estimating, for any fixed $t \in \R$, the following probability

 The general problem of evaluating $\pi(t)$, which, for a full rank matrix $\Sigma$, is the integral of the multivariate normal density $\phi(\cdot;\mu,\Sigma)$ over the one-sided $d$-dimensional rectangle $(-\infty,t]^d$, has been extensively studied in moderate dimensions with many different methods.
 In low dimensions tables are available (see, e.g.,~\citet{owen1956tables} for $d=2$).
-Furthermore, when the dimension is smaller than $20$, there exist methods (see, e.g.,~\citet{abrahamson1964orthant},~\citet{moran1984monte} and~\citet{miwa2003evaluation}) exploiting the specific orthant structure of the probability in~\eqref{eq:probMax}.
+Furthermore, when the dimension is smaller than $20$, there exist methods (see, e.g.,~\citet{abrahamson1964orthant},~\citet{moran1984monte},~\citet{miwa2003evaluation} and \citet{Craig2008orthant}) exploiting the specific orthant structure of the probability in~\eqref{eq:probMax}.
 Currently, however, most of the literature uses numerical integration techniques to approximate the quantity.
 In moderate dimensions fast reliable methods are established to approximate $\pi(t)$ (see, e.g.~\citet{cox1991simple}) and more recently the methods introduced in~\citet{schervish1984algorithm,genz1992numerical} and~\citet{hajivassiliou1996simulation} (see also~\citet{genz2002comparison},~\citet{ridgway2014computation} and the book~\citet{Genz.Bretz2009} for a broader overview) provide state-of-the-art algorithms when $d<100$.
 The method introduced by~\citet{genz1992numerical} has been recently revised in~\citet{botev2016normal} where a more efficient tilted estimator is proposed.
 Those techniques rely on fast quasi Monte Carlo (qMC) methods and are very accurate for moderate dimensions.
-However, when $d$ is larger than $1000$ they are not computationally efficient or become intractable.
+Here we focus on problems where $d$ is larger than $1000$ and $\pi(t)$ is not a rare event probability.
+Such estimation problems occur, for example, if $\pi(t)$ comes from a discretization of a Gaussian random field and $t$ is a fixed finite threshold.
+In such cases, existing techniques are not computationally efficient or become intractable.
 Commonly used alternative methods are standard Monte Carlo (MC) techniques (see~\citet{tong2012multivariate}, Chapter~8 for an extensive review), for which getting accurate estimates can be computationally prohibitive.

 We propose here a two step method that exploits the power of qMC quadratures and the flexibility of stochastic simulation for the specific problem of estimating $\pi(t)$.
 We rely on the following equivalent formulation.